-CinchSeal® Saves One of the World’s Largest Bakery Companies about $100,000 Each Year
+How CinchSeal Saves One of the Largest Bakery Companies $100,000 Yearly

 The CinchSeal 9700 series of rotary shaft seals are designed for mixing and blending equipment in a variety of industries, from foodservice to pharmaceutical, chemical industries, and even pet food.
-It’s manufactured entirely out from stainless steel, which is often required in these industries.
+It’s manufactured entirely out of stainless steel, which is often required in these food processing industries.
 These industrial bakery solutions offer a number of specific benefits that provide a high return on investment (ROI) for its users.

-One of the world’s largest commercial baking corporations was experiencing flour leakage through the shaft penetrations on its bakery mixers, which was contributing to the loss of product and yield.
-Furthermore, the existing shaft seals were damaging the stainless-steel shafts.
+One of the world’s largest commercial baking corporations was experiencing flour leakage through the shaft penetrations on its commercial bakery mixers, which was contributing to the loss of product and yield.
+Furthermore, the existing rotary seals were damaging the stainless-steel shafts.

 The CinchSeal is effective for sealing driers, paddle mixers and ribbon blenders in bakery equipment, whether they’re used to process dry powders, semisolids, and slurries.
 These industrial seals are able to seal challenging food materials such as the following: